Privacy Policy - Jennifer Pirtle Psychotherapy

 A. How I Collect Your Personal Information

-Information you provide when you contact me via email, my website (jenniferpirtle.com), the UKCP, IFS directory, or by phone/text to inquire about my services.
+Information you provide when you contact me via email, my website (jenniferpirtle.com), the UKCP, IFS directory, or by phone/text to enquire about my services.

 Information shared through direct contact via my email (jennifer@jenniferpirtle.com).

-The online assessment form completed prior to our face-to-face or online meetings.
+The intake form completed prior to our first session.

 B. Where I Store Your Personal Data

-Personal data collected through email or phone will be securely stored and password-protected.
+Personal data collected through email or phone is securely stored and password-protected.

-Your online assessment form, including your contact details, is kept securely in Cliniko, my practice management software.
-(Read about Cliniko data security).
+Your intake form and contact details are kept securely in Cliniko, my practice management software.
+You can read about Cliniko's data security at cliniko.com/security.

 I take all reasonable steps to ensure your data is treated securely and in accordance with this privacy policy.